Our teams list hundreds of properties each month in locations across Cyprus, offering an exceptional range of investment opportunities.

 The exact Reserve Price will not always be available publicly.
 This is usually the case for commercial properties, where a Guide Price is shown instead.
 This Guide Price gives an indication of the Reserve Price – typically within 10%.
 If the bidding does not reach the Reserve price, the property cannot be sold.

-The Guide Price will be displayed in the bidding section for each property, to the right of the main image.
+The Guide Price will be displayed on the relevant property page.
 Guide Prices are subject to change.

-The Invited Opening Bid will be made public the day before the auction and is displayed in the bidding section for each property, to the right of the main image.
+The Invited Opening Bid will be made public the day before the auction and is displayed in the blue bidding panel to the right of the main property image (or at the bottom of your screen if you’re using a mobile device).
 It replaces the ‘Reserve’ or ‘Guide Price’ figure.

-Typically, registration opens 6 working days prior to an Auction.
-The registration opening date and time are advertised on individual lots as timings are subject to change.
+Registration usually opens 6 working days prior to the auction.
+The registration opening date and time is displayed on each individual property page as timings are subject to change.